 The PYP offers a transdisciplinary, inquiry-based curriculum framework that develops conceptual understanding.
 It is a learner-centred educational approach for children aged 3-12 years.
 The PYP draws on the best educational research, experience and thought leadership in education.

 The PYP has evolved to become a world leader in future-focused education.
 It exemplifies best practice in education globally, responding to the challenges and opportunities presented to the youngest learners in this changing world.

-The Middle Years Programme (MYP), designed for students aged 11 to 16, provides a framework of learning that encourages students to become creative, critical and reflective thinkers.
-The MYP aims to help students develop their personal understanding, their emerging sense of self and responsibility in their community.
+The Middle Years Programme (MYP), designed for pupils aged 11-16, provides a framework for learning that encourages pupils to become creative, critical and reflective thinkers.
+It aims to help pupils develop their personal understanding, self-perception and responsibility in the community.

-The MYP offers an interdisciplinary and conceptual-based curriculum framework, consisting of eight subject groups, which counts on rigorous assessment criteria applied consistently worldwide.
-It builds upon the knowledge, skills and attitudes developed in the IB Primary Years Programme (PYP) and prepares students to meet the academic challenges of the IB Diploma Programme (DP).
-All in all, it helps to prepare students for further education, the workplace and a lifetime of learning.
+The MYP offers an interdisciplinary and conceptual curriculum framework, centred on 8 subject clusters and with rigorous assessment criteria, consistently applied throughout the world.
+It builds on the knowledge, skills and attitudes developed in the IB Primary Years Programme (PYP) and prepares students to meet the academic challenges of the IB Diploma Programme (DP).
+Ultimately, it helps prepare students for higher education, the labour market and a lifetime of lifelong learning.

-As part of the IB continuum, the MYP is designed to help students develop the characteristics of the IB learner profile.
-It offers students opportunities to develop their potential, explore their own learning preferences, take appropriate risks, reflect on, and develop, a strong sense of personal identity.
-At a time when students are establishing their identity and building their self-esteem, the MYP can motivate students and help them to achieve success in school and in life beyond the classroom.
+As part of the IB educational continuum, the MYP is designed to help students develop the characteristics of the IB learning community profile.
+It offers students the opportunity to develop their potential, explore their own learning preferences, take appropriate risks, develop a deep sense of their personal identity and reflect on it.
+At a stage when students are establishing their identity and developing their self-esteem, the MYP can motivate them and help them to achieve success in school and in life outside the classroom.